 Carnac

-In addition to its menhirs, Carnac, located at the back of the Bay of Quiberon, offers a central position and also 5 fine sand beaches sheltered from the wind, because each hamlet of Carnac has its own beach, including the one called the Grande Plage which is 1.5 km long (in the 17th century, this area was, however, a huge marsh).
-Among these, the small beach of Saint Colomban (a saint with Celtic origins) is recognized as a meeting place for windsurfing enthusiasts.
+In addition to its standing stones, Carnac, located at the end of the Quiberon Bay, offers a central position and also 5 beaches of fine sand sheltered from the wind, because each hamlet of Carnac has its own beach, including the one called the Grande Plage, which is 1.5 km long (in the 17th century, this area was actually a huge marsh).
+Among these, the small Saint Colomban beach (Saint with Celtic origins) is recognized as a meeting place for windsurfing enthusiasts.
 It is also in this former fishing village, with its granite houses, that we find the oldest traces of dwellings in the area.
-The town is also home today to many oyster farms in the Anse du Pô (tours are organized in July and August by the Carnac Tourist Office) where you can taste and take away very good locally produced oysters and seafood.
+Today, the town also houses many oyster farms in the Anse du Pô (tours are organized in July and August by the Carnac Tourist Office) where you can taste and/or take away very good locally produced oysters and seafood.

 My tips: